Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Recap
 I successfully created a logical diagram of the SOC environment.
-This diagram will serve as a roadmap for the infrastructure I’ll be working on throughout the project.
+This diagram wwell serve as a roadmap for the infrastructure I’ll be working on throughout the project.
 Each element, from the servers to the private network, is now clearly mapped out, and I’m ready to start configuring the actual environment.